-- A. Unitronics (1989) (R"G) Ltd. (hereinafter The Company) was incorporated in August 1989.
-In 1999, the company completed an initial public offering of ordinary shares on the Euro.
-NM in Belgium (Euronext).
-In 2004 the company completed a public offering of ordinary shares on the Tel-Aviv stock exchange.
-On July 30, 2017, the Company completed the process of delisting its shares from trading on the stock exchange in Brussels, Belgium, see Note 17G below.
-The controlling shareholders of the corporation are jointly the FIMI Fund and Mr. Haim Shani.
-See Note 17F below. - B. The Group (the Company and it's subsidiaries, see section C below) designs, develops, manufactures, markets and supports Programmable Logic Controllers which are specialized computer-based electronic devices used in an automation process to control machinery and other systems.
+- B. The Group (the Company and it's subsidiaries, see section C below) designs, develops, manufactures, markets and supports Programmable Logic Controllers which are specialized computer-based electronic devices used in an automation process to control machinery and other systems.
 The Group also provides design, construction and maintenance services within the framework of projects for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and distribution centers.
-In addition, the Company designs, develops, manufactures, constructs and maintains mechanized systems for automated parking solutions. - C. Details of the subsidiaries, their activities and the rate of holdings therein: - 1.
+In addition, the Company designs, develops, manufactures, constructs and maintains mechanized systems for automated parking solutions regarding the split of the solutions activity, see section A above. - C. Details of the subsidiaries, their activities and the rate of holdings therein: - 1.
 The company holds 100% of the equity and control of Unitronics Inc. (hereinafter Unitronics Inc.) Unitronics Inc was established in the United States of America by the company and commenced its operations in June 2001.
 Unitronics Inc. is mainly engaged in marketing, sale and distribution of company's products in U.S. - 2.
 The company holds 100% of the equity and control of Unitronics building management and maintenance (2003) Ltd. (hereinafter "Unitronics management").
 Unitronics management was established in 2003 by the company and commenced its operations in January 2004.
 Unitronics management manages and maintains the building which the company is located in. - 3.
 The company holds 100% of the equity and control of Unitronics Automated Solutions Ltd. (hereinafter "Unitronics Solutions").
-Unitronics Solutions was established by the compny in the last quarter of 2011 and coordinates the automated solutions activities.
+Unitronics Solutions was established by the company in the last quarter of 2011 and coordinates the automated solutions activities.
 In November 2014 the Company sold its wholly owned subsidiary Unitronics Systems Inc. (hereinafter "Unitronics Systems") to Unitronics Solutions in exchange to the par value of the shares of Unitronics Systems.
 Since then Unitronics Solutions holds 100% of the equity and control of Unitronics Systems.
 Unitronics Systems was established in May 2012 and commenced its operations in the last quarter of 2012.
-Unitronics Systems is mainly engaged in parking solutions activity in U.S. and Notrh America.
+Unitronics Systems is mainly engaged in parking solutions activity in U.S. and North America.